h2oai/h2o-3/h2o-docs/src/product/data-science/gam.rst

 - `stopping_tolerance <algo-params/stopping_tolerance.html>`__: Specify the relative tolerance for the metric-based stopping to stop training if the improvement is less than this value.
 Defaults to ``0.001``.

 -  `nlambdas <algo-params/nlambdas.html>`__: (Applicable only if **lambda_search** is enabled) Specify the number of lambdas to use in the search.
 When ``alpha`` > 0, the default value for ``lambda_min_ratio`` is :math:`1e^{-4}`, then the default value for ``nlambdas`` is 100.
 This gives a ratio of 0.912.
 (For best results when using strong rules, keep the ratio close to this default.)
 When ``alpha=0``, the default value for ``nlamdas`` is set to 30 because fewer lambdas are needed for ridge regression.
-This value defaults to -1.
+This value defaults to -1 (disabled).

 -  `standardize <algo-params/standardize.html>`__: Specify whether to standardize the numeric columns to have a mean of zero and unit variance.
 Standardization is highly recommended; if you do not use standardization, the results can include components that are dominated by variables that appear to have larger variances relative to other attributes as a matter of scale, rather than true contribution.
-This option is disabled by default.
+This option is defaults to false (not enabled).

 -  `missing_values_handling <algo-params/missing_values_handling.html>`__: Specify how to handle missing values (Skip, MeanImputation, or PlugValues).
 This value defaults to MeanImputation.

 -  `plug_values <algo-params/plug_values.html>`__: When ``missing_values_handling="PlugValues"``, specify a single row frame containing values that will be used to impute missing values of the training/validation frame.

 -  `compute_p_values <algo-params/compute_p_values.html>`__: Request computation of p-values.
 Only applicable with no penalty (lambda = 0 and no beta constraints).
 Setting remove_collinear_columns is recommended.
 H2O will return an error if p-values are requested and there are collinear columns and remove_collinear_columns flag is not enabled.
 Note that this option is not available for ``family="multinomial"`` or ``family="ordinal"``.
-This option is disabled by default.
+This option is defaults to false (not enabled).

 -  `remove_collinear_columns <algo-params/remove_collinear_columns.html>`__: Specify whether to automatically remove collinear columns during model-building.
 When enabled, collinear columns will be dropped from the model and will have 0 coefficient in the returned model.
 This can only be set if there is no regularization (lambda=0).
-This option is disabled by default.
+This option is defaults to false (not enabled).

 -  `intercept <algo-params/intercept.html>`__: Specify whether to include a constant term in the model.
-This option is enabled by default.
+This option is defaults to true (enabled).

 -  `non_negative <algo-params/non_negative.html>`__: Specify whether to force coefficients to have non-negative values.
-This option is disabled by default.
+This option is defaults to false (not enabled).

--  `max_iterations <algo-params/max_iterations.html>`__: Specify the number of training iterations (defaults to -1).
+-  `max_iterations <algo-params/max_iterations.html>`__: Specify the number of training iterations (defaults to -1, which means unlimited).

 -  `objective_epsilon <algo-params/objective_epsilon.html>`__: If the objective value is less than this threshold, then the model is converged.
-If ``lambda_search=True``, then this value defaults to .0001.
+By default, this is set to -1 (automatic), which means the following: if ``lambda_search=True``, then this value defaults to .0001.
 If ``lambda_search=False`` and lambda is equal to zero, then this value defaults to .000001.
 For any other value of lambda, the default value of objective_epsilon is set to .0001.
-This value defaults to -1.

 -  `beta_epsilon <algo-params/beta_epsilon.html>`__: Converge if beta changes less than this value (using L-infinity norm).
 This only applies to IRLSM solver, and the default value is 0.0001.

 -  `gradient_epsilon <algo-params/gradient_epsilon.html>`__: (For L-BFGS only) Specify a threshold for convergence.
 If the objective value (using the L-infinity norm) is less than this threshold, the model is converged.
-If ``lambda_search=True``, then this value defaults to .0001.
+By default this is set ti -1, which means the following: if ``lambda_search=True``, then this value defaults to .0001.
 If ``lambda_search=False`` and lambda is equal to zero, then this value defaults to .000001.
 For any other value of lambda, this value defaults to .0001.
-The default value is -1.

 -  `link <algo-params/link.html>`__: Specify a link function (Identity, Family_Default, Logit, Log, Inverse, Tweedie, or Ologit).
 The default value is Family_Default.